Quantitative Research Proposal

 Obtaining Data for Quantitative Research

 One of the first things you’ll be wondering when you embark upon a quantitative research project is how it is possible to turn seemingly qualitative data into numerical format.
-One of the most widely used methods is the Likert scale which asks participants to rate their opinions on a 5-point scale.
+One of the most widely used quantitative research methods is the Likert scale which asks participants to rate their opinions on a 5-point scale.
 Conducting surveys in this manner can help you get to the bottom of all sorts of social and psychological questions.

 Check out engineering research proposal topics for more inspiration!